DC-analysis/dcnum/docs/sec_design.rst

 6. A :class:`write.queue_collector_thread.QueueCollectorThread` puts the
    events in the right order and stages them for writing in chunks.
 7. A :class:`write.dequeue_writer_thread.DequeWriterThread` writes the
-   the chunks to the output file.
+   chunks to the output file.